rkclement/studyGroup/_posts/2017-02-10-HumanitiesData.markdown

 ---
 title: Humanities Data in R Study Group Kickoff
 text: This will be our kickoff meeting for the Humanities Data in R Study Group.
-location: Location TBD
+location: LIB 145 (Davis Family Library)
 link: https://github.com/rkclement/studyGroup/issues/2
 date: 2017-02-10
 startTime: '13:30'